bruffolo/PHYS512/Nbody/README.md

 ### Integrator

-This simulator uses the standard leapfrog integration techinque.
+This simulator uses the standard leapfrog integration technique.

 ### Verbose Mode
 Adding the switch -b as a command line argument when calling the above will print all the information associated with a given simulation.

 ### Benchmarks
-The speed of each component of the alogorithim can be determined by setting
+The speed of each component of the algorithm for any particle number/grid size can be determined by setting
 ```benchmark = True``` in the python script.
 You should also set ```niter = 1``` (unless you want to see the output for many iterations of the integrator).

 For example, for 100,000 particles @ 128X128X128 grid size, the benchmark mode returns: